Mark L. Jewell, MD

 Formerly, the facelift involved merely tightening skin without any tightening of the deeper layers of the face.
 This resulted in the face being supported by the tightened skin only.
 As skin can continue to stretch, the results did not last too long.

 In the early 1970s, a newer facelift operation was developed where the deeper layers of the face, technically called SMAS-platysma, were tightened in addition to the skin.
-Dr. Jewell uses an even newer technique that was developed by Belgian colleagues known as the MACS lift (minimal access cranial suspension facelift).
+Dr. Jewell and Dr. Najafian use an even newer technique that was developed by Belgian colleagues known as the MACS lift (minimal access cranial suspension facelift).
 This innovative approach to facial rejuvenation uses loops of sutures to re-suspend facial structures that have sagged downward with aging.
 It does not require deep-layer dissection like the SMAS lift and has excellent long-term outcomes.

 Where Are the Incisions for a Facelift?